nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Updating status of an internship application : `status`

-Updates the status of your internship application at the specified `INDEX` in **InTrack** with 1 of 3 possible statuses:
+By default, internship applications added to **InTrack** are listed as in-progress.
+If you'd like to update the status of your internship application, the `status` command helps you to change the status of the entry at the specified `INDEX` with 1 of 3 possible statuses:
 `o` for `Offered`, `p` for `Progress` or `r` for `Rejected`.

 Format: `status INDEX STATUS`